AdaCore/ada-spark-rfcs/considered/rfc-finally.md

 The finally block is considered as being outside of the `handled_sequence_of_statements`, so that if an exception is raised while executing it, `exception_handlers` will *not* be considered.

+Please note that if the attached declarative region was not properly elaborated, then the `finally` block won't be executed.
+This in turns allows the finally block to have access to the declarations declared in the attached declarative region.

+## Unresolved questions

+### Finalizing in case of exceptions

+We decided in this RFC to make the declarations declared in the attached declarative region available to the finally block, and to only execute the finally block if the declarative region has been properly executed, in line with the design of exception handlers.

+This has the drawback of not allowing finalization in the case where the elaboration of the declarative region was not done.
+There is no obvious fix to this.

+### New keyword vs. existing keywords

+So far, the ARG has been very careful in not introducing new keywords gratuitously, if an existing keyword, or combination thereof, could be deemed "good enough".
+We've decided to break precedent here, evaluating that this strategy is not as useful today as it once was:

+1. We have a very low migration cost, in this particular case, because naming a variable `Finally` is very unlikely, unlike, for example, `Interface` back when Ada 95 was designed (We didn't find an occurence in any codebase we have access to).

+2. If we deem it necessary we can probably parse it as a reserved word, allowing its use as an entity name.

+2. `finally` being the keyword used in virtually every other language makes it very easy to discover/recognize, and is also one less thing to learn/remember for every multi-lingual programmer.
+That in itself was an important argument in the choice done in this RFC.

+3. A proposed alternative was `end with`, but `end ...` is generally used to finish a block defining an entity in Ada, which makes it confusing.

+4. We don't have a lot of people migrating language versions, by virtue of our market, and those who migrate are OK to dedicate some resources to migrating, so we already decided a while back that we're not completely against breaking things, if it makes sense.

 ## Prior art